 - Hang on to the helmet and clothing you are wearing, even if they sustained damage

 You should notify your insurance company of the wreck as soon as possible.
-However, if the insurance adjuster asks you to sign authorizations or offers you a settlement, it is in your best interest to contact a motorcycle accident lawyer first.
+However, if the insurance adjuster asks you to sign authorizations or offers you a settlement, it is in your best interest to contact a motorcycle accident attorney first.

 Insurance companies are in the business of making low payouts to protect the bottom line.
 Adjusters and other employees are trained to present themselves as an ally, then use your words against you.
 If you hire an attorney, however, he or she is in the business of protecting your rights and advocating on your behalf.